 In circumstances where the accident is found to be your own fault, you would still be entitled to significant accident benefits for income loss; medical treatment and rehabilitation care (see Accident Benefits Claims).

 If you have been involved in a bicycle accident involving a motor vehicle, the following statutory accident benefits may be available to you:

 If an insured person sustains an impairment as a result of the accident, the insurer may be required to pay for all reasonable expenses incurred by or on behalf of the insured person, including medical, hospital and nursing care, chiropractic, psychological, occupational therapy and physiotherapy services, medication, prescription eye wear, dentures and dental devices, medical devices including aids, wheelchairs, prostheses and orthotics, and transportation to and from treatment sessions.

 An insurer may also be required to pay for reasonable measures to reduce or eliminate the effects of any disability and to facilitate the insured person’s reintegration into his or her family, the labour market and the rest of society, including social and vocational rehabilitation, home renovations and vehicle modifications.

-The maximum amount of supplementary medical benefits and rehabilitation benefits payable is $100,000.00 for each person who qualifies for these benefits, or $1,000,000.00 if the person has sustained a “catastrophic impairment”.
+For all other injuries, the maximum amount of supplementary medical benefits and rehabilitation benefits payable is $50,000.00 for each person who qualifies for these benefits, or $1,000,000.00 if the person has sustained a “catastrophic impairment”.